sftcd/surveys/README.md

 	Then you'll need a newer version of graphviz, sorry.
 The standard Ubuntu package seems to be a bit far behind what we need for these graphs.
 I had to follow [this](https://stackoverflow.com/questions/34228395/ubuntu-graphviz-sfdp-not-working) recipe to get around that.
-Graphviz still crashes for some of the more complex graphs though.
+Graphviz still crashes for some of the most complex/big graphs though so the set of images likely won't be complete.
+(For my most recent "IE" run, I end up missing 2 images for the 2 biggest clusters.)

 ## clustertools scripts